hmrc/hmrc-mongo/MIGRATION.md

 Dates are worth a special mention.
 Codecs are already provided for Java time, allowing their use directly in filters/updates.
 However, they do not exist for jodatime, you will have to use `Codecs.toBson` with the `uk.gov.hmrc.mongo.play.json.formats.MongoJodaFormats` in scope.
 We recommend migrating to use java time.

+#### Binary data

+Play framework already provides formats for encoding `Array[Byte]`.
+However, these formats are provided via the generic format for arrays, and therefore encode byte arrays as arrays of numbers.

+This is not what most services require when encoding binary data to store in Mongo, so **hmrc-mongo** provides `uk.gov.hmrc.mongo.play.json.formats.MongoBinaryFormats` for encoding `Array[Byte]`, `ByteBuffer` and `akka.util.ByteString` to Mongo's binary representation.

 #### Nothing

 If you come across: